GaloisInc/ivorylang-org/pages/hardware/index.md

 You can fly SMACCMPilot from the GCS using a USB gamepad.
 See the [GCS Software page][gcs-sw] for more information.

-At this time, we support the Logitech XXX and XXX gamepads.
+At this time, we support the Logitech F310 and F710 gamepads.

 [gcs-sw]: ../software/gcs.html

-### Development: JTAG/SWD Debugger
+### JTAG/SWD Debugger

 Developers will want to use a JTAG/SWD debugger for inspecting programs as they run on the PX4FMU.
 We recommend the [Black Magic Probe](blackmagic.html), but